 Traffic Light Rules in the UK

 The traffic Light Signal is an institution in the UK and the first set was erected in 1868.
 It was located outside the houses of Parliament in London by J. P Knight.
 This first set that was seen in the UK were powered by gas.
+However, the first set of traffic lights that relate to the more modern design that we know of now on our streets was an American invention.

 The traffic light is also called a traffic signal, a stoplight, or a traffic lamp and is always placed at junctions as a traffic measure keeping the flow of traffic moving on all roads.
-Usually the main road will have priority over the minor roads when the lights are set-up by the authorities.
+Usually, the main road will have priority over the minor roads when the lights are set up by the authorities.

 Most traffic lights today are powered by Light Emitting Diodes (LEDS) – this is because LEDs have more advantages than using incandescent lamps.